AhmadElsagheer/Competitive-programming-library/curriculum/road-to-peking2018.md

 - **Stage 4** [February - April]: Getting ready for World Finals!

+Teams who couldn't make their way to the world finals will be included in the plan, either for the next season or for improving their algorithmic skills.

 ---
 ### Stage 1 Plan
 Right now, we are in stage 1 so let's talk about it more concretely.